Skip to main content

 Broadly speaking, I interrogate the idea that sport can be deployed for social good.
 Previously, I looked at the supposed link between cricket and reconciliation in Sri Lanka.
 In my ethnographic research, I covered a wide spectrum of the cricket community in Colombo, thinking about cricket within the wider context of Sport for Development and Peace.
 Currently, I am exploring the relationship between sport and social change more widely.

-I direct the International Network of Sport Anthropology, an ECR-focused group that has over 200 members from around the world.
-We recently held our second international conference at KU Leuven, and we meet regularly on Zoom to discuss each other’s work and to run workshops on related topics.
+We recently held our third international conference at Loughborough University, and we meet regularly online for our working group sessions.
 If you are interested in joining us, please email admin@sportanthro.org or visit our website.

 Research interests